 MIC Bin Mode: When the Time Window parameter is set to a value greater than 0, the model switches to Maximum Instantaneous Charge bin mode.
 Fixed-width bins group holes by firing time, and each bin’s combined charge mass is used instead of individual hole masses.
 Essential for accurate near-field PPV prediction.

-Per-deck variant of the site law.
-Instead of treating each hole as a single point charge, this model evaluates PPV separately for each charged deck using that deck’s own mass and position.
+Per-deck variant of the scaled-distance site law.
+Instead of treating each hole as a single point charge, this model evaluates PPV separately for each charged deck using that deck’s own mass and position (top / centre / base sampling in the shader).

 Advantages over PPV Site Law: